racinmat/PHPOgameBot/readme.md

 - add 'important' option for enhancing.
 All important enhancements will be privileged and resources will be send to them from other planets.
 - when some planet does not have any enhancement in queue, it will send automatically resources to another planet which has enhancement in queue, even if it is not privileged.
 It will send to first non-processed enhancement in queue.
 - add continuous command for sending resources from one planet to another when they reach some user-defined treshold and have some user-defined ratio
-- inactive player probing
-	- save to db how many probes was sent to espionage player and how many information it retrieved.
-Next time, send more probes to retrieve all information
-		- add checkbox to command to decide whether to use fixed amount of probes or use counted value from database
-		- maybe add heuristics how big increment to make, to reach optimal count faster than by incrementing by one
-		- modify that value when espionage technology is upgraded because then less probes is needed?
-	- when sending fleet to nonexisting planet in PlayersProber, catch the non-existing planet exception and delete that planet.
-Probably add parameter to method whether throw exceptions or just return false (failed command).
 - bugfix: when upgrading hangar, fleet and defense should not be built.
 When upgrading research lab, researches should not be upgraded.
 Now it does not matter.
 - during the galaxy scanning, delete abandoned planets which were there, but they are not anymore
 - add storages full of resources checking